The La Salle University is one of twelve CRNA schools in Pennsylvania.

 Because of the intensity of advanced practice nursing in the nurse anesthesia track, the total course of study is 51 months in length.
 However, the curriculum is structured so that 24 months of DNP coursework is completed at La Salle University School of Nursing and Health Sciences by completing 30 credits of DNP course online, followed by the 29-month clinical residency portion of the program.

 Applications are accepted on a rolling basis and interviews are scheduled as applications are reviewed and processed.
 Due to this, it is suggested that you submit your application at least two and a half years in advance of your anticipated clinical residency practicum start date.

 Entire Program Cost of CRNA School at La Salle University and Frank J. Tornetta

-Please note that tuition is calculated For the Incoming Class 2016 as stated on their site.
+Please note that tuition is calculated based on the Fall 2019 cohort tuition rates stated on their site.
 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.

-*Fees include books, administration fee, application fee, simulation lab fee, cadaver fee, certification exam fee and other miscellaneous school expenses.
+*Fees include required program textbooks, application fee, simulation lab fee, certification exam fee and other miscellaneous school expenses.

 When did this CRNA Program begin?

 1951 and they have since graduated over 550 students.